In Jim LaMarche’s picture book, The Raft

-(HarperCollins, 2000), tells the story of a boy being a boy.
-Young Nicky finds an old raft on the river near his grandmother’s cabin.
-This simple vessel opens allows him to explore the river and approach its wild creatures as he never could on foot.
+(HarperCollins, 2000), a young boy finds an old wooden raft on the river near his grandmother’s cabin.
+This simple vessel allows him to explore the river and approach its wild creatures as he never could on foot.
 Nicky spends the summer days floating, swimming, and sleeping outside.

 Contemporary children’s literature doesn’t often incorporate young characters with such a well-developed and uncontrived connection to nature as Nicky's.
 For that reason, this book would have been notable even had the author stuck to a straightforward story of nature exploration.
 (Gary Paulsen and Margriet Ruurs succeed with this approach in their wonderful picture books—respectively, Canoe Days